-Several learned men of late acknowledge no other union between Christ and believers than such as persons or things wholly separated may have by their mutual relations to each other; and accordingly they interpret the places of Scripture that speak of this union.
-When Christ is called the Head of the church, they account that a political head or governor is the thing meant.
-When Christ is said to be in His people, and they in Him, they think that the proper meaning is that Christ's law, doctrine, grace, salvation, or that godliness is in them, and embraced by them, so that Christ here must not be taken for Christ Himself, but for some other thing wrought in them by Christ.
-When Christ and believers are said to be one Spirit, and one flesh, they understand it of the agreement of their minds and affections - as if the greatness of the mystery of this union mentioned (Eph.
-5:32) consisted rather in a harsh trope, or a dark improper expression, than in the depth and abstruseness of the thing itself; and as if Christ and His apostles had affected obscure intricate expressions, when they speak to the church of things very plain, and easy to be understood.
-Thus that great mystery, the union of believers with Christ Himself - which is the glory of the church, and has been highly owned formerly, both by the ancient fathers, and many eminent Protestant divines, particularly writers concerning the doctrine of the Lord's Supper, and by a very general consent of the church in many ages - is now exploded out of the new model of divinity.
-The reason of exploding it, as I judge in charity, is not because our learned refiners of divinity think themselves less able to defend it than the other two mysterious unions, and to silence the objections of those proud sophisters that will not believe what they cannot comprehend; but rather, because they account it to be one of the sinews of Antinomianism, that lay unobserved in the former usual doctrine; that it tends to puff up men with a persuasion that they are justified and have eternal life in them already, and that they do not need to depend any longer on their uncertain performances of the condition of sincere obedience for salvation; by which they account the very foundation of a holy practice to be subverted.
-But the wisdom of God has laid another manner of foundation for a holy practice than they imagine, of which this union (which the builders refuse) is a principal stone, next to the head of the corner.
-And in opposition to their corrupt glosses on the Scriptures that prove it, I assert that our union with Christ is the cause of our subjection to Christ as a political head in all things, and of the abiding of His law, doctrine, grace, salvation and all godliness in us, and of our agreement with Him in our minds and affections; and therefore it cannot be altogether the same thing with them.
-And this assertion is useful for a better understanding of the excellency of this union.
-It is not a privilege procured by our sincere obedience and holiness, as some may imagine, or a reward of good works, reserved for us in another world; but it is a privilege bestowed on believers in their very first entrance into a holy state, on which all ability to do good works depends, and all sincere obedience to the law follows after it, as fruit produced by it.
+Several learned Men of late acknowledge no other Union betwixt Christ and Believers, than such as persons or things wholly separated, may have by their mutual relations each to other, and accordingly they interpret the places of Scripture that speak of this Union.
+When Christ is called the Head of the Church, they account that a Political Head or Governor is the thing meant when Christ is said to be in his People, and they in him, they think that the proper meaning is, that Christ's Law, Doctrine, Grace, Salvation, or that Godliness is in them, and embraced by them; so that Christ here must not be taken for Christ himself, but for some other thing wrought in them by Christ.
+When Christ and Believers are said to be one Spirit and one Flesh, they understand it of the Agreement of their Minds and Affections, as if the greatness of the Mystery of this Union mentioned, Ephes.
+5.32. consisted rather in a harsh Hope, or a dark improper Expression, than in the depth and abstruceness of the thing itself, and as if Christ and his Apostles had affected obscure intricate Expressions, when they speak to this Church of things very plain and easy to be understood.
+Thus that great Mystery the Union of Believers with Christ himself, which is the Glory of the Church, and hath been highly owned formerly both by the ancient Fathers, and many eminent Protestant Divines, particular Writers concerning the Doctrine of the Lord's Supper, and by a very general Consent of the Church in many Ages, is now exploded out of the new Model of Divinity.
+The Reason of exploding it, as I judge in Charity, is not because our late learned Refiners of Divinity think themselves less able to defend it than the other two mysterious Unions, and to silence the Objections of those proud Sophisters that will not believe what they cannot comprehend; but rather because they account it to be one of the Sinnews of Antinomianism that lay unobserved in the former usual Doctrine; that it tendeth to puff up Men with a Perswasion that they are justified, and have eternal Life in them already, and that they need not depend any longer upon their uncertain Performances of the Condition of sincere Obedience for Salvation, whereby they account the very Foundation of a holy Practice to be subverted.
+But the Wisdom of God hath laid another manner of Foundation for an holy Practice than they imagine, of which this Union, (which the Builders refuse) is a principal stone next to the head of the corner.
+And in opposition to their corrupt Glosses upon the Scriptures that prove it, I assert that our Union with Christ is the cause of our Subjection to Christ as a Political Head in all things, and of the abiding of his Law, Doctrine, Grace, Salvation, and all Godliness in us, and of our Agreement with him in our Minds and Affections, and therefore it cannot be altogether the same thing with them.
+And this Assertion is useful for a better Understanding of the Excellency of this Union.
+It is not a Privilege procured by our sincere Obedience and Holiness, as some may imagine, or a reward of good works reserved for us in another World; but it is a Privilege bestowed upon Believers in their very first entrance into an holy state, on which all ability to do good works doth depend, and all sincere Obedience to the Law doth follow after it as Fruit produced by it.